Top Elderberry Leaf Images for Plant Identification and Inspiration

 How can I identify different elderberry species by their leaves?

 You can spot different elderberry species by their leaves: American Black Elderberry has compound leaves with serrated edges, Blue Elderberry features smooth, lanceolate leaves, and Black Lace Elderberry showcases finely cut, dark purple leaves.
+The elder tree itself can often be identified by its gnarled trunk and distinctive leaf and flower patterns.
 Just a quick look can reveal a lot!

 What are the common issues that affect elderberry leaves?